TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system

 \subsection{Scalability}

-To prove our method's performance on multiple dynamic workloads, we choose one to three workloads respectively, which will be launched at the same time to test TENSILE's scalability.
+To evaluate our method's performance on multiple dynamic workloads and test its scalability, we choose one to four workloads respectively and launch them simultaneously to simulate a multiple dynamic workloads scenario.
 We repeat each test three times and report the average metric in \autoref{fig:Multiple Dynamic Workloads Performance}.